Recorded talk

 The structure of the output code for the SSR target is much simpler. it is a function that returns a string.

-Because there wont be any reactivity needed in the server, we can copy over the code verbatim from the script tag. same thing goes with reactive declarations, of course we need to remember to declare the injected variable, double.
+Because there wont be any reactivity needed in the server, we can copy over the code verbatim from the script tag. same thing goes with reactive declarations, of course we need to remember to declare the injected variable, double

 as we traverse through the template, we add insert strings or expressions into the output template literal.
-For the each block, we iterate through the variable values and return the child elements as string.
+For the each block, we iterate through the variable values

 And there you go, the output code of a svelte component for SSR.